 Why the name ‘Palladian Academy Trust’?
 The Palladian Bridge in Prior Park is a local landmark and since bridges connect people, the group felt this was a very appropriate emblem.
-This is reflected in our logo.

 About Multi Academy Trusts (MATs)